isomerpages/moe-geylangmtdpri/_co-curricular-activities/Uniformed Groups/Girls' Brigade.md

 ### CCA Overview
 <img src="/images/GB%20Mission.png" style="width:150%">
 <p style="text-align: justify;">The Girls' Brigade is a uniformed group that seeks to help girls achieve their fullest potential through positive character building and activities.
-We aim to develop each girl to her fullest potential by equipping, empowering and enabling every girl to be a leader.&nbsp;
+We aim to develop each girl to her fullest potential by equipping, empowering and enabling every girl to be a leader.&nbsp;<br>

-**The GB Mission:** <br>
+**The GB Mission:**<br>
-</p><p style="text-align: justify;">Developing each girl and officer to her fullest potential by equipping, empowering and enabling: Every Girl to be a Leader &amp; Every Officer to be a Servant Leader.&nbsp;
+</p><p style="text-align: justify;">Developing each girl and officer to her fullest potential by equipping, empowering and enabling: Every Girl to be a Leader &amp; Every Officer to be a Servant Leader.&nbsp;<br>

-**The GB Aim:** <br>
+**The GB Aim:**<br>
 </p><p style="text-align: justify;">To help girls to become followers of the Lord Jesus Christ and through self-control, reverence and a sense of responsibility to find true enrichment of life.&nbsp;

 	------------------------------------------------------------